 How long does it take a whole life insurance policy to build cash value?

 The cash value component of whole life insurance can be a great financial asset, but it does take some time to build that value.
 It can often take 10 years or more to build up the cash value of a whole life insurance policy.

 At what age should you get whole life insurance?

 Life insurance generally becomes more expensive to purchase the older you are, and the same is true for buying whole life insurance.
 The younger you are, the more affordable your premiums will be.
 Most experts recommend shopping for whole life insurance between 30 and 60 years old.

 SelectQuote Can Help Answer Your Whole Life Insurance Policy Questions

-Understanding the benefits of different types of life insurance can seem overwhelming, but at SelectQuote, we can help.
-Whether you have questions to ask about whole life insurance policies or are looking into your options, we can compare coverage and costs from some of the most trusted life insurance companies in just minutes.
+At SelectQuote, we help you understanding the benefits of different types of life insurance and streamline what can be a confusing and overwhelming process.
+Whether you have questions about whole life insurance policies or are just beginning to look into your life insurance options, we can compare coverage and costs from some of the most trusted life insurance companies in just minutes.